thymeleaf/thymeleaf-docs/docs/articles/standarddialect5minutes.md

 ### Variable expressions

-Variable expressions are OGNL expressions —or Spring EL if you're using *SpringStandard*— executed on the map of context variables —also called *model attributes* in Spring jargon.
+Variable expressions are OGNL expressions ---or Spring EL if you're using *SpringStandard*--- executed on the map of context variables ---also called *model attributes* in Spring jargon.
 They look like this:

 ```html